 • Livestock: USDA's 2012 farm censuses were used to get the count of livestock such as horses, cattle (dairy and beef), broilers, turkeys, hogs, and pigs.
 The livestock numbers were associated with the County's rural land use (crops and pastures/hay).
+An aerial imagery survey of the rural land use was conducted to further narrow down the livestock area in all watersheds where crops and pastures/hay was determined to be 10 percent or more of the total land use.
 Based on the acreage of rural land use in the study watersheds, the livestock numbers were estimated proportionally.
 Table A-5 lists the census data obtained from USDA.
 The estimated bacteria loads per animal type were obtained from TMDL plans developed by MDE for various impaired watersheds.